thisolivier/barn-lights-UDP-sender/src/assembler/README.md

 Listens for `FrameIngest` events and builds per-run RGB buffers for each configured side.
 Base64 `rgb_b64` section data are decoded into `Uint8Array` run buffers.
-Successful assemblies emit `FrameAssembled` events for downstream consumers.
+Successful assemblies emit `FrameAssembled` events for downstream consumers and optionally write frames into a [`Mailbox`](../mailbox) when one is supplied.